 Fellow of Applied Functional Science (FAFS)

-I was fortunate enough to mentored under Dr. Gary Gray and Dr. Dave Tiberio two world renowned physical therapists.
+Azilee and I was fortunate enough to mentored under Dr. Gary Gray and Dr. Dave Tiberio two world renowned physical therapists.
 Between their continuing education courses and their fellowship program it helped me emerge as the healthcare worker I always wished to become.

 Functional Manual Reaction(FMR) is the certification that a FAFS can receive.
 Its the utilization of authentic, functional drivers integrated with the skilled practitioner’s hands.
 Authentic, functional drivers (including gravity, ground reaction, momentum, eyes, hands, feet, pelvis, and proprioceptors) are complemented by the practitioner’s hands effectively assessing and facilitating movement.
 Application of hands to bone segments in order to facilitate an optimal sequence of motion during a movement.
 Addition to eliminating identified movement restrictions, it can also be utilized to restore the proper sequencing of bone movements that is essential to effective and efficient task execution.